Food Security

 Right in your neighbourhood – Regional Community Food Hubs

-United Way Regional Community Food Hubs are an innovative, local response to food security.
+United Way Regional Community Food Hubs are an innovative, local response to food security, and we are grateful for the Ministry of Social Development and Poverty Reduction for the ongoing investment and strong partnership to support this initiative.

 Community members have access to food, food literacy and wellness programming, together with wrap-around services such as mental health support, employment services, childcare and more.